sigcpp/sigcpp.github.io/about.md

 Moderators may consider member conduct even in non-SIGCPP activities in determining a member's adherence with this code of conduct.
-The penalty for code violation depends on incident particulars and includes could potential loss of membership.
+The penalty for code violation depends on incident particulars and includes potential loss of membership.

 ### Meetings